cozy/cozy-guidelines/process/bug-report.md

 contact email or directly from a friend.
 Here is the process to follow when it occurs:

-1. Github ticket creation on the right repository
+1. Github issue creation on the right repository
+1bis.
+Answer to the user with a link to the issue.
 2. Developer assignment of the ticket + adding label `in progress` to the ticket
 3. Add a test to the test suite of the repository
 4. Open a Pull Request